chef-boneyard/knife-opc/README.md

 # Description

 This is an UNOFFICIAL and EXPERIMENTAL knife plugin to support basic organization and user operations in Opscode Private Chef (OPC).
-This plugin is under development and is NOT supported by Opscode.
-OPC Customers SHOULD NOT use this plugin unless they are willing to assume the risk for any damage done to their OPC installation.

 # Installation